RuudErmers/ClapForDelphi/README.md

 As an example there is TmyClap which is almost the same as the previous TmyVstPlugin.
 Only a few renames, mostly replacing ‘vst’ with ‘clap’ !

-This is a prelimenary version.
+This is a preliminary version.
 If you have comments/bugs please let me know!